pbonner4/LSTM-Stock-Predictor/README.md

 To solve this problem, I have used deep learning recurrent neural networks to model bitcoin closing prices.
 One model uses the FNG indicators to predict the closing price while the second model uses a window of closing prices to predict the nth closing price.
 I split the data and used 70% for training and 30% for testing.

-From what I found, FNG indiactors does a terrible job at predicting closing price.
+From what I found, FNG indicators does a terrible job at predicting closing price.
 I have experimented with different numbers windows, epochs, nodes but they made very small to no changes at all.
 Here is a graph showing Actual closing price vs Predicted closing price using FNG indicators:

 https://user-images.githubusercontent.com/62320593/95682358-c27d2e00-0bb2-11eb-98b4-6385f45558b8.png